MeridianEconomics/pypsa-rsa/docs/tutorials.rst

 Note, that we only note major changes to the provided default configuration that is comprehensibly documented in :ref:`config`.
 There are many more configuration options beyond what is adapted for the tutorial!

 A good starting point to customize your model are settings of the default configuration file `config.default`.
 You may want to do a reserve copy of your current configuration file and then overwrite it by a default configuration:

 .. code:: bash

-    .../pypsa-za (pypsa-za) % cp config.default.yaml config.yaml
+    .../pypsa-rsa (pypsa-rsa) % cp config.yaml config.default.yaml

 How to execute different parts of the workflow?
 ===============================================

 Snakemake is a workflow management tool inherited by PyPSA-RSA from PyPSA-Eur.
-Snakemake decomposes a large software process into a set of subtasks, or ’rules’, that are automatically chained to obtain the desired output.
+Snakemake decomposes a large software process into a set of subtasks, or 'rules', that are automatically chained to obtain the desired output.

 .. note::

-  ``Snakemake``, which is one of the major dependencies, will be automatically installed in the environment pypsa-za, thereby there is no need to install it manually.
+  ``Snakemake``, which is one of the major dependencies, will be automatically installed in the environment pypsa-rsa, thereby there is no need to install it manually.

-The snakemake included in the conda environment pypsa-za can be used to execute any custom rule with the following command:
+The snakemake included in the conda environment pypsa-rsa can be used to execute any custom rule with the following command:

 .. code:: bash

-    .../pypsa-za (pypsa-za) % snakemake < your custom rule >
+    .../pypsa-rsa (pypsa-rsa) % snakemake < your custom rule >

-Starting with essential usability features, the implemented PyPSA-RSA `Snakemake procedure <https://github.com/PyPSA/pypsa-za/blob/master/Snakefile>`_ that allows to flexibly execute the entire workflow with various options without writing a single line of python code.
+Starting with essential usability features, the implemented PyPSA-RSA `Snakemake procedure <https://github.com/PyPSA/pypsa-za/blob/master/Snakefile>`_ allows to flexibly execute the entire workflow with various options without writing a single line of python code.
 For instance, you can model South Africa's energy system using the required data.
 Wildcards, which are special generic keys that can assume multiple values depending on the configuration options, help to execute large workflows with parameter sweeps and various options.

-You can execute some parts of the workflow in case you are interested in some specific it's parts.
+You can execute some parts of the workflow in case you are interested in some specific parts.
 E.g. renewable resource potentials for onshore wind in ``redz`` areas for a single node model may be generated with the following command which refers to the script name:

 .. code:: bash

-    .../pypsa-earth (pypsa-earth) % snakemake -j 1 resources/profile_onwind_1-supply_redz.nc
+    .../pypsa-rsa (pypsa-rsa) % snakemake -j 1 resources/profile_onwind_1-supply_redz.nc

 How to use PyPSA-RSA for your energy problem?
 ===============================================